-At the end of this tale from 25 years ago, I’ll take us to what we’re dealing with in the present.
+At the end of this tale from 30 years ago, I’ll do my best to share a moral to the story.

 So I get a sheet of pink foam insulation, right?
 I cut it up into small sheets and stack these so they form a block that is eighteen inches by twelve inches by nine inches, right?
 I glue these sheets together so they are now a solid block.
 Are you with me so far?

 Then I carve this block into the shape of a half watermelon.
 I feel I have just lost some of you.
 I get a dowel rod about eighteen inches long.
 I duct tape a jumbo thumb tip to one end of it.
 Hello?
 Is this thing on?
 Several rubber bands hold a turkey baster along the length of the rod.
 Bueller?
 Bueller?

 I take a length of clear aquarium tubing and run it from the tip of the turkey baster, through the “rind” of the watermelon and out the middle of the “pink flesh.”
 Why are you going to another website now!!??
 The tubing is attached to the baster with, you guessed it, duct tape.